ctrlx-altf4/Tutorial/css/cssVsId.md

 # class vs id in css

 If you are using class and id only for styling then there is no any difference between class and id.
-If you have been googling for a while on the difference,you might have read ids are unique in a page while classes are can be used multiple times.
+If you have been googling for a while on the difference,you might have read ids are unique in a page while classes can be used multiple times.
 I agree on your findings, id are supposed to be unique in a page while classes can be used multiple times in several elements.
 But neither html nor css nor javascript validate the uniqueness of id, so that must be confusing.

 Run all the follwing HTML, CSS and JS in [codepen](https://codepen.io/pen/)